IBM/ibmichroot/README.md

 This parameter is optional, when undefined a chroot with minimal with includes will be created.

-Full file names are not required when specifying the [CHROOT TYPE] chroot_minimal.lst OR minimal will both work.
+Full file names are not required when specifying the [CHROOT TYPE]

+- chroot_minimal.lst OR minimal will work

 ```

-## Chroot Setup example
+## Example

 ---

+Creating a minimal chroot:

 ```
 $ chroot_setup /QOpenSys/root_path

-$ chroot_setup /QOpenSys/root_path minimal includes

 ```